WV22

-Tomb WV22, also known as KV22, was the burial place of the Eighteenth Dynasty pharaoh Amenhotep III.
-Located in the Western arm of the Valley of the Kings, the tomb is unique in that it has two subsidiary burial chambers for the pharaoh's wives Tiye and Sitamen (who was also his daughter).
-It was officially discovered by Prosper Jollois and Édouard de Villiers du Terrage, engineers with Napoleon's expedition to Egypt in August 1799, but had probably been open for some time.
-The tomb was first excavated by Theodore M. Davis, the details of which are lost.
+Tomb WV22, also known as KV22, was the burial place of Amenhotep III, a pharaoh of the Eighteenth Dynasty, in the western arm of the Valley of the Kings.
+The tomb is unique in that it has two subsidiary burial chambers for the pharaoh's wives Tiye and Sitamen (who was also his daughter).
+It was officially discovered in August 1799 by Prosper Jollois and Édouard de Villiers du Terrage, engineers with Napoleon's expedition to Egypt but had probably been open for some time.
+The tomb was first excavated in the early 1900s by Theodore M. Davis; the details of this are lost.
 The first documented clearance was carried out by Howard Carter in 1915.
 Since 1989, a Japanese team from Waseda University led by Sakuji Yoshimura and Jiro Kondo has excavated and conserved the tomb.
-The sarcophagus is missing from the tomb.
+The sarcophagus trough is missing from the tomb, but the lid was reconstructed from shattered fragments.
 The tomb's layout and decoration follow the tombs of the king's predecessors, Amenhotep II (KV35) and Thutmose IV (KV43); however, the decoration is much finer in quality.
-Several images of the pharaoh's head have been cut out and can be seen today in the Louvre.
+Several images of the pharaoh's head were cut out in 1828 and can be seen today in the Louvre.
+The tomb was opened to visitors on October 4, 2025, having previously been closed for restoration.

 Location and discovery

 The tomb is situated in a bay on the east side of the wadi, 2 km from the entrance to the Western Valley.
 Unlike earlier tombs, it is not cut into the solid rock at the cliff base but in the talus slope away from it.
 60 m south of the tomb is WVA which, based on jar sealings and the types of pottery found there, likely functioned as a storeroom for overflow from WV22.

 The tomb was first noted in August 1799 by Édouard de Villiers du Terrage and Prosper Jollois, engineers in Napoleon's expedition; it is possible it was known to the traveler William George Browne several years earlier.
 They mapped the tomb and made drawings of some of the artefacts (ushabti) found which were published in Description de l'Egypte.
 The tomb was visited in 1804 by a John Gordon who carved his name at the entrance.
-Jean-François Champollion and L'Hôte visited in 1829, leaving graffiti to that effect in chamber I; Champollion was the first to identify the owner of the tomb as Amenhotep III.
-Karl Richard Lepsius visited in the mid-nineteenth century and copied parts of the Amduat in the burial chamber.
-The tomb was visited by countless tourists during the nineteenth century, many of whom carried off souvenirs of their visit; at some point several portraits of the king were cut from the walls and are now in the Louvre.
+Jean-François Champollion and L'Hôte visited in 1828 as part of the Franco-Tuscan Expedition of 1828–1829, leaving graffiti to that effect in chamber I; Champollion was the first to identify the owner of the tomb as Amenhotep III.
+Karl Richard Lepsius visited in 1849 and copied parts of the Amduat in the burial chamber.
+The tomb was visited by countless tourists during the nineteenth century, many of whom carried off souvenirs of their visit; at some point between 1828 and 1829, several portraits of the king were cut from the walls by the Franco-Tuscan Expedition and are now in the Louvre.